-1. More And More Reviews
+1. More And More Book Reviews

 2. Announcing to Lists and Groups

-I have been announcing the book to my e-newsletter list, to my Facebook friends to Twitter followers and to Google+connections.
+I had been announcing the book to my e-newsletter list, to my Facebook friends to Twitter followers and to Google+connections.
 Now, I know this is passive, but every bit of outreach contains an offer to send an e-book in exchange for a review.
-And, I would hope some book buyers.
+And, I would hope for some book buyers.

 3. Keyword Phrases

 I had been collecting the keyword phrases that might boost my book to a better position on Amazon.
 I am far from being an expert in this field, but I did my best choosing the right keyword phrases (AKA long-tail keywords).
 Time will tell if I have been successful.

 4. Posts on The Memoir Writer’s Blog

 I had also placed a number of posts on my blog that refer to the book.
 Posts on the blog are organized around keyword phrases that I hoped the search engines would pick up.
 When members of the public put in certain keywords – for instance, “preacher’s kid” – my book would come up prominently.
 This book was also a slice of the New England story of the 1950s and 1960s.
 I had the phrase “New England studies” as a key phrase, and of course, “growing up in a parsonage.”
 Writing about the list of my key phrases could go on but – you get the idea.